 In its final year of operation the site was producing at >200% of its previous maximum production rates.
 Various asset disposal options were available for Nufarm, and icubed assisted with preparing and refining various land disposal options to provide maximum financial benefit to Nufarm with minimal capital outlays.

-Our planning team assisted in providing options analysis and advice with regard to future land development options critical to the evaluation of the various options available and ultimately assisting in successful divestment of the property.
-Our Civil team provided options advice an analysis to assist in strategic commercial decisions around the final condition of the site and storm water management systems.
+Our planning team assisted in providing analysis and advice with regard to future land development, evaluating various options available and ultimately assisting in the successful divestment of the property. icubed’s civil team provided advice and analysis to assist in strategic commercial decisions around the final condition of the site, and storm water management systems.

-Our Risk and Environment team were involved in developing a site history dossier that allowed for a targeted Stage 2 contaminated land investigation (by others) that identified areas of the site with low levels of contamination.
-When Nufarm voluntarily elected to remediate contaminated soils, icubed assisted with supervision, advice and oversight of the process.
-Soil was remediated on site (land farmed) to reduce hydrocarbon and pesticide levels on the site to ensure the land could be safely used for future industrial use and that any potential ongoing environmental impacts from the nearly 30 years of the site operations were appropriately managed.
+Our risk and environmental team were involved in developing a site history dossier that allowed for a targeted stage 2 contaminated land investigation (by others) that identified areas of the site with low levels of contamination.
+When Nufarm voluntarily elected to remediate contaminated soils, icubed assisted with supervision and advice overseeing that the process was appropriately managed.
+Soil was remediated on site (land farmed) to reduce hydrocarbon and pesticide levels to ensure the land could be safely used for future industrial use without any potential ongoing environmental impacts from almost 30 years of the site operations.

-Our role included the coordination of validation testing, engagement of an approved contaminated land auditor and lodgement of the relevant contaminated land documentation with the Department of Environment and Heritage Protection.
-We also assisted in preparation of the necessary documentation to facilitate hand back of the Environmental Approvals.
+icubed’s role also included the coordination of validation testing, engagement of an approved contaminated land auditor, and lodgement of the relevant contaminated land documentation with the Department of Environment and Heritage Protection.
+We also assisted in preparation of the necessary documentation to facilitate hand over of the Environmental Approvals.